0Magenta0/CTF-Writeups/Crackmes-one/Hash-Checker-0x01/Writeup.md

 }
 ```

 Let's check the keygen.
-Yeah, It's working!
+Yeah, It's working..!
 ![](screenshots/keygen.png)

 ### Conclusion
 Good challenge to start in RE and writing keygens.
-This challegent shows how important dynamic analysis.
+This challenge shows how important dynamic analysis.